Persistent Homology for Structural Characterization in Disordered Systems: Introduction

 In most cases, local characterization is straightforward because the geometric and interaction environment of particles has clear physical significance.
 However, most global characterization methods at present rely on simple operations, such as averaging, concatenation, or transformations of local features, to derive global representations from local characterizations.
 As a result, local and global characterizations often originate from different mathematical frameworks, algorithms, or data structures.

 For instance, the radial distribution function (RDF) characterizes the global structure of a system by analyzing its average density distribution, which is obtained by averaging the local density of individual particles across the system~\cite{bernal1964bakerian}.
 Besides, in the context of feature engineering for machine learning (ML), Atom-centered symmetry functions (ACSF)~\cite{behler2007generalized,behler2011atom} and smooth overlap of atomic positions (SOAP)~\cite{bartok2013representing} characterize the local environment of individual particles using coordinate-independent functions and Gaussian smoothing combined with spherical harmonics expansion.
 For global characterization, the ACSF and SOAP vectors of individual particles are typically concatenated into a single vector or subjected to straightforward transformations, such as compression into vectors of uniform length.
 Moreover, order parameters~\cite{landau1936theory,landau1937theory} are commonly used to quantify the degree of order and symmetry.
 For local characterization, the Steinhardt's bond-orientational order parameter measures local structural symmetry using spherical harmonics~\cite{steinhardt1983bond}, while the ten Wolde's approach extends this by defining bonding criteria between particles and constructing bonding networks to better distinguish ordered and disordered environments~\cite{ten1995numerical}.
 For global characterization, the bond-orientational order parameters for all particles are typically averaged to quantify the global degree of order, providing an estimate of LRO formation~\cite{steinhardt1983bond,ten1995numerical}.
+Recently, we have noted that the introduction of the perspective of inversion symmetry and its breaking~\cite{zaccone2011approximate,milkus2016local,liu2022local,zaccone2023theory} has brought new insights to the relevant field.
 Additionally, the static structure factor (SSF) investigates multiscale order by mapping the average density distribution of particles into the frequency domain using Fourier transformations, with the ability to capture SRO and LRO by adjusting the wave vector~\cite{patterson1934fourier}.
-Medium-range order (MRO) also plays a significant role in understanding the relationship between macroscopic and macroscopic properties of materials, particularly in phase behaviors~\cite{sheng2006atomic,bates1999block}.
+Medium-range order (MRO) also plays a significant role in understanding the relationship between microscopic and macroscopic properties of materials, particularly in phase behaviors~\cite{sheng2006atomic,bates1999block}.
 However, the extraction of MRO, such as local connectivity~\cite{thorpe1983continuous} or motifs~\cite{bernal1964bakerian,frank1952supercooling,finney1970random}, indeed still relies on averaging or statistical processing of local information of particles.